-Jean heads an interdisciplinary research group, Bot Intelligence Group (BIG), that currently includes 10 graduate and 2 undergraduate students from the Robotics Institute, Language Technologies Institute, Computer Science Department, Machine Learning Department, School of Information Science, and Mechanical Engineering Department.
+Jean heads an interdisciplinary research group, Bot Intelligence Group (BIG), that includes postdoctoral researchers, PhD, MS, and undergraduate students from the Robotics Institute, Language Technologies Institute, Computer Science Department, Machine Learning Department, School of Information Science, and Mechanical Engineering Department.
 Jean's team has won two Best Paper Awards in Cognitive Robotics at IEEE International Conference on Robotics and Automation (ICRA) in 2015 and 2018 for the works on following natural language directions in unknown environments and socially-compliant robot navigation in human crowds, in 2015 and 2018, respectively.

 Jean received her Ph.D. in Language and Information Technologies at Carnegie Mellon University, M.S. in Computer Science at Columbia University, and B.S. in Biotechnology at Yonsei University in South Korea.

 Summer 2019.
 Xinjie Yao, a senior student from the Hong Kong University of Science and Technology, worked with Ji Zhang and me on social navigation.
 Below is the video showing her demo at the Robotics Institute Summer Scholars (RISS) final presentation session.
 Xinjie's work will also be presented at International Conference on Intelligent Robots and Systems (IROS) at the Late Breaking Results poster session in Macau in October, 2019.